-As we prepare for the Thanksgiving and Christmas Holiday, an exciting time of year, the anticipation of spending time with family and friends tends to make the season more delightful.
-Holiday decorations, new toys, and visiting homes that may not be childproofed can put your child in danger.
-Although parents believe they are able to watch their children closely, even if the house is not childproofed, this is hard to do when there are numerous people of all ages and various activities taking place throughout the home.
-Therefore, parents and guardians should be mindful of their child's safety, when visiting someone's home, for the leading cause of death among children are accidents.
+As we prepare for the Thanksgiving and Christmas Holidays, the anticipation of spending time with family and friends tends to make the season more delightful but visiting homes that may not be childproofed can put your child in danger.
+The misconception that parents believe they can watch their children closely, even if the house is not childproofed, is hard to do when there are numerous people of all ages and various activities taking place throughout the home.
+Parents and guardians should be mindful of their child's safety, when visiting someone's home, for the leading cause of death among children are accidents.

-Most parents understand the importance of childproofing one's home such as placing gates across the top and bottom of the stairs, installing smoke and carbon monoxide detectors, and keeping household poisons out of the reach of children; these are standard practices in the majority of homes with small children.
+Most parents understand the importance of childproofing one's home such as placing gates across the top and bottom of the stairs, installing smoke and carbon monoxide detectors, and keeping household poisons out of the reach of children; these are standard practices in most homes with small children.
 However, there are seasonal risks as well, such as holiday decorations, games, and food and beverages in which younger children can be harmed if the home has not been properly childproofed before the festivities begin and reevaluated during and after the festivities.